TryGhost/Ghost/ghost/job-manager/README.md

 # Job Manager

-A manager for tasks that have to be performed asynchronously, optionally recurring, scheduled or one-off in their nature.
+A manager for jobs (aka tasks) that have to be performed asynchronously, optionally recurring, scheduled or one-off in their nature.
+The job queue is manage in memory without additional dependencies.

 ## Install